conanzhangtech/conanzhang.tech/content/partners/0124002-nordvpn.com/index.md

 ## How to Get Your 30-Day Money-Back Guarantee Refund?

-Getting your refund is simple — contact NordVPN's [customer support team](https://support.nordvpn.com/FAQ/1087246372/How-can-I-reach-NordVPN-customer-support.htm).
-If you downloaded NordVPN from Apple’s App Store, contact their customer support for a refund.
+Please refer to NordVPN's [What is your money-back policy?](https://support.nordvpn.com/Billing/Payments/1047407702/What-is-your-money-back-policy.htm).

-Note: Facets of Conan ZHANG (conanzhangtech) is NOT responsible for the fulfillment of the refund request by NordVPN.
+***Note: Facets of Conan ZHANG (conanzhangtech) is NOT responsible for the fulfillment of the refund request by NordVPN.***